SC attorneys ask federal judge to allow work to continue on MOX facility - South Carolina Radio Network

-Attorneys representing the State of South Carolina have asked a federal judge to allow work to continue on a plutonium processing plant at the Savannah River Site.
+Attorneys representing the state of South Carolina have asked a federal judge to allow construction work to continue on a plutonium processing plant at the Savannah River Site.

-The state is asking for an injunction that would stop termination on the multi-million-dollar project by the United States Department of Energy.
-U.S. District Judge Michelle Childs heard arguments on the motion for an injunction Tuesday in Columbia.
+The state Attorney General’s Office is asking for an injunction that would stop termination on the multi-million-dollar project by the U.S. Department of Energy.
+District Judge Michelle Childs heard arguments on the motion Tuesday in Columbia.

-“If that occurs, the MOX project is dead,” South Carolina attorney Randy Lowell said.
+“If that occurs, the MOX project is dead,” attorney Randy Lowell said.

-Attorneys told the judge the state was notified that the Department of Energy issued a full stop work order effective June 11.
-The facility, known as the MOX project, converts unused plutonium into mixed oxide.
+Attorneys told the judge the state was notified that the Department of Energy has issued a full stop work order effective June 11.
+The facility known as the MOX project would convert unused plutonium into mixed oxide fuel for use in nuclear reactors.

-Lowell also argued that if the project is terminated, tons of unprocessed plutonium will remain in South Carolina because the Department of Energy has no plans to transport it elsewhere.
+Lowell also argued that if the project is terminated, tons of unprocessed plutonium will remain in South Carolina because the Energy Department has no plans to transport it elsewhere.

 “The practical effect of this decision, in terminating the MOX program, turns the Savannah River Site into a storage facility for plutonium,” Lowell told the judge.
 “We’re stuck with the plutonium.”

 Attorney General Alan Wilson attended the hearing.
-His office is representing the State of South Carolina in the case.
+His office is representing the state in the case.

-Attorneys for the Department of Energy says Congress ultimately decided to stop work on the project by refusing to provide funding for it.
+Energy Department attorneys insist Congress has decided to stop work on the project by refusing to provide funding for it.
 On average, the DOE said the project is costing $1.2 million dollars a day.

 “What a dangerous precedent the state is setting,” the DOE attorney argued, saying that South Carolina’s injunction request is a “severe threat to the supremacy law.”